Caves Beach is a very popular beach in Lake Macquarie.

 The southern end of the beach is where most visitors stay.
 The flags and lifeguards, cafe, picnic tables and toilets are all located there.
 There’s surfing as well.

 The beach is patrolled from the September/October school holidays to the April school holidays.
-Swim between the flags.
+Swim between the flags to stay safe.

 The water quality is rated ‘very good’.